tifff-wang/cafe-order/README.md

 This video is a 'live' code-along session.
 Follow these steps below and watch this pre-recorded lecture to build the app! https://www.youtube.com/watch?v=WrhKhAHu0jM
-#### Important note before you begin

-There is new CSS styling for this challenge.
-What you will see in your browser differs to the styling in the code-along video.
-Don't panic!
-It is just a style change and won't affect the code-along process.

 1. Click the Fork button in the top right to create your own copy of this repo.